ess-dmsc/NeXus-Streamer/README.md

-  -s,--slow                   Publish data at approx realistic rate (detected from file) -q,--quiet                  Less chatty on stdout -z,--single_run             Publish only a single run (otherwise repeats until interrupted) -c,--config_file TEXT       Read configuration from an ini file
+  -s,--slow                   Publish data at approx realistic rate (detected from file) -q,--quiet                  Less chatty on stdout -z,--single_run             Publish only a single run (otherwise repeats until interrupted) -c,--config-file TEXT       Read configuration from an ini file
 ```
 Arguments not marked with `REQUIRED` are Optional.